lokidokicoki/jalopy/README.md

 ## Installation

-Use a virtual environment, I recommend `pyenv`.
+This project uses poetry, so make sure tht is installed.

-With the virtual environment created run the following:
+Then run the following:

 ```
-pip install -r requirements.txt
+poetry install
 ```

 ## Example config